 Societal challenges such as global warming and an increasing population invite us to reconsider logistical and mobility systems.
 The goal of this SMiLES is to establish a Living Lab to study barriers and opportunities for open sharing networks in a comprehensive way through an interdisciplinary lens.

 This means we study psychological, technical, legal, moral, spatial and economic barriers and opportunities for sharing in logistics and mobility.
 We investigate the role of technology, human behaviour, ethical and legal boundaries, trust, governance, and develop innovative business and organisation models for open sharing networks to enable efficient, effective and emission-free transport.
 We do this together with Faculties of Economics and Business, Behavioral and Social Sciences, Law, Spatial Sciences, Philosophy, Science and Engineering, Campus Fryslân and the Hanzehogeschool and have 2 public partners (province of Groningen and the municipality of Groningen), and 18 business partners so that we can perform studies in practice to gain new insights from practice for theory development, as well as to test concepts in a public-private-people cooperation.
-The project consists of both work packages that aim at results in the short term (funded by the ministry of I&W) as well as work packages that aim at results in the long term (Funded by NWO).
-Besides doing research we also want the lab to be a place of co creation with companies, students and researchers.
-We teamed up with Noorderpoort to be able to develop learning community concepts in which students of Noorderpoort, Hanze and RuG work on projects.

 This research project is part of the research programme Sustainable Living Labs, which is co-financed by the Dutch Research Council (NWO), the Ministry of Infrastructure and Water Management, Taskforce for Applied Research (SIA) and the Top Sector Logistics.

-SUaaVe: SUpporting acceptance of automated Vehicle
+SUaaVe: SUpporting acceptance of connected automated Vehicle's (CAV)

 This project is funded by the European Union (H2020 Transport programme in Pillar 3).